leepuppychow/processes-and-threads/README.md

-### Practice with sorting system processes in Golang
+### Learning repo to get OS processes and store in